-The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-B. The account number is also required if you check the "FATCA filing requirement" box.
-See FATCA Filing Requirement Check Box below.
+The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-B. The account number is also required if you check the "FATCA filing requirement" checkbox.
+See FATCA Filing Requirement Checkbox below.
 Additionally, the IRS encourages you to designate an account number for all Forms 1099-B that you file.
-See part L in the 2016 General Instructions for Certain Information Returns.
+See part L in the 2021 General Instructions for Certain Information Returns.

-FATCA Filing Requirement Check Box
+FATCA Filing Requirement Checkbox

-Check the box if you are an FFI reporting payments to a U.S. account pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(A).
-In addition, check the box if you are a U.S. payer that is reporting on Form 1099-B as part of satisfying your requirement to report with respect to a U.S. account for chapter 4 purposes as described in Regulations section 1.1471-4(d) (2)(iii)(A).
+Check the box if you are a Foreign Financial Institution (FFI) reporting payments to a U.S. account pursuant to an election described in Regulations section 1.1471-4(d)(5)(i)(A).
+In addition, check the box if you are a U.S. payer that is reporting on Form 1099-B as part of satisfying your requirement to report with respect to a U.S. account for chapter 4 purposes as described in Regulations section 1.1471-4(d)(2)(iii)(A).

-Applicable Check Box on Form 8949
+Applicable Checkbox on Form 8949

-Use this box to enter a one-letter code that will assist the recipient in reporting the transaction on Form 8949 and/or Schedule D. Use the code below that applies to how the recipient will report the transaction.
+Use this box to enter a one-letter code that will assist the recipient in reporting the transaction on Form 8949 and/or Schedule D (Form 1040).
+Use the code below that applies to how the recipient will report the transaction.

 Code A. This code indicates a short-term transaction for which the cost or other basis is being reported to the IRS.
-Use this code to report a transaction that the recipient will report on Schedule D, line 1a, or on Form 8949 with box A checked with totals being carried to Schedule D, line 1b.
+Use this code to report a transaction that the recipient will report on Schedule D (Form 1040), line 1a, or on Form 8949 with box A checked with totals being carried to Schedule D (Form 1040), line 1b.

 Code B. This code indicates a short-term transaction for which the cost or other basis is not being reported to the IRS.
-Use this code to report a transaction that the recipient will report on Form 8949 with box B checked with totals being carried to Schedule D, line 2.
+Use this code to report a transaction that the recipient will report on Form 8949 with box B checked with totals being carried to Schedule D (Form 1040), line 2.

 Code D. This code indicates a long-term transaction for which the cost or other basis is being reported to the IRS.
-Use this code to report a transaction that the recipient will report on Schedule D, line 8a, or on Form 8949 with box D checked with totals being carried to Schedule D, line 8b.
+Use this code to report a transaction that the recipient will report on Schedule D (Form 1040), line 8a, or on Form 8949 with box D checked with totals being carried to Schedule D (Form 1040), line 8b.

 Code E. This code indicates a long-term transaction for which the cost or other basis is not being reported to the IRS.
-Use this code to report a transaction that the recipient will report on Form 8949 with box E checked with totals being carried to Schedule D, line 9.
+Use this code to report a transaction that the recipient will report on Form 8949 with box E checked, with totals being carried to Schedule D (Form 1040), line 9.